yeeking/oto-sequencer/README.md

 # Oto-sequencer

 A sound sequencer.
-Runs on raspberry pi.
+Runs on raspberry pi and regular linux computers.

 To build, first set up the cmake stuff:
 ```